abpframework/abp/docs/en/Community-Articles/15-08-2022-How-to-Design-Multi-Lingual-Entity/How-to-Design-Multi-Lingual-Entity.md

 }
 ```

-Create a folder named `MultiLingualObjects` and create the following class inside.
+Create a folder named `MultiLingualObjects` and add the following class inside of this folder:

 ```csharp
 public class MultiLingualObjectManager : ITransientDependency